AbrSergey/Easy-Posting/readme.md

+# Project description ℹ️

+The projects main task is to create a tool that simplifies the process of creating static posts without the need of a server.
+By passing in a html template and a text document with a syntax that the tool understands, will the result be an automatically generated index.html.
+The file will be put into a parent folder with the name of the post, which will again be inserted into a generic "posts"-folder.
+This structure design is created to fit GitHub pages.

 # Hello there! 👋

 Welcome to my open source project!
 Let me tell to you what this is about. 🙌